-In order to support individuals and families touched by domestic violence and bring awareness to the devastating effects of domestic violence on individuals, families, congregations, and communities, faith leaders can build knowledge to recognize the warning signs of abuse, build skills on how to respond effectively and safely, and learn where refer for services and supports that have specific expertise to work with survivors of domestic and dating abuse in each community.
+In order to support individuals and families touched by domestic violence and bring awareness to the devastating effects of domestic violence on individuals, families, congregations, and communities, faith leaders can build knowledge to recognize the warning signs of abuse, build skills on how to respond effectively and safely, and learn where to refer for services and supports that have specific expertise to work with survivors of domestic and dating abuse in each community.
 This guide is designed to help you (clergy and lay leaders):

 - expand your knowledge and understanding of domestic abuse (also termed domestic violence or “DV”), including different forms of abuse and red flags;